Cherokee Indian, and Italian American Soprano,

-Cherokee Indian, and Italian American Soprano, Alea Louise Vernon obtained her Bachelors degree at The University of Cincinnati College-Conservatory of Music, where she studied with Elliot Madore and William McGraw.
-She has now returned in pursuance of her Masters of Music, in Vocal Performance.
+The University of Cincinnati College-Conservatory of Music, where she studied with Elliot Madore and William McGraw.
+She has recently returned to CCM in pursuance of her Masters of Music, in Vocal Performance.
 Ms. Vernon is an alumna of The Juilliard School, Pre College Division; and The Ensign-Darling Fellowship at The Bushnell Theater in Hartford, Connecticut.

 Ms. Vernon grew up in The New Haven area of Connecticut.
 Much of her childhood was spent making Sunday Sauce at Nana’s, learning about her father’s home and stories, and apple picking with her brothers.
 Drawing from her multi-cultural background, Ms. Vernon enjoyed learning about and honoring family traditions, especially from her Italian-American and Appalachian Cherokee descendants.
 Ms. Vernon credits her unique upbringing and supportive family to the pursuance of her passion.

 Ms. Vernon has been a featured soloist with organizations appearing in renowned theaters such as Carnegie Hall, Music Hall, Paul Hall, The Bushnell Theatre, Peter J. Sharp Auditorium, Seiji Ozawa Hall, and The New World Center.
+This season, Ms. Vernon can be heard throughout the greater Ohio region as the soprano soloist in Beethoven 9 and Handel’s Israel in Egypt, and singing The Queen of The Night’s Vengeance Aria with The Cincinnati Symphony Orchestra Pops.
+She is also performing Longing, a recital with her collaborator, Samuel Martin, pianist, in the Orange Recital Series, in Orange Connecticut.
 In seasons past she has been featured as the soprano soloist in the Lord Nelsen Mass by Hayden, the Nunes Garcia Requiem, Messiah, and Mozart’s Requiem.

 While at CCM, Ms. Vernon has been involved with projects spanning multiple genres including art song, opera, and musical theater.
 This season Ms. Vernon will make her role debut as Gretel in Humperdinck’s Hänsel und Gretel.
 Ms. Vernon has debuted several roles at CCM including, Eurydice in Orpheus in The Underworld, and Die Königin der Nacht in Die Zauberflöte.